tsoj/glome/extern/glm/readme.md

 - Fixed scalar uaddCarry build error with Cuda #276
 - Fixed C++11 explicit conversion operators detection #282
 - Fixed missing explicit conversion when using integer log2 with *vec1 types
-- Fixed 64 bits integer GTX_string_cast toString on VC 32 bit compiler
+- Fixed 64 bits integer GTX_string_cast to_string on VC 32 bit compiler
 - Fixed Android build issue, STL C++11 is not supported by the NDK #284
 - Fixed unsupported _BitScanForward64 and _BitScanReverse64 in VC10
 - Fixed Visual C++ 32 bit build #283